Greek Orthodox Easter week 27th April to 4th May 2021

 Join the dignitaries and people of Chania who, accompanied by a band playing the funeral march, process solemnly through the streets following an effigy which has lain in church all week.
 When it finally reaches the Cathedral, it is held aloft by the priests as the congregation passes underneath, touching it for a blessing.

 Mistral guests will celebrate at a local church where just before midnight, the priest emerges carrying and ancient silver bible.
 On the stroke of midnight, the rituals come to a climax and the greeting “Christ is risen” is cheered by everyone.
 This is when the bonfire is lit and the macabre effigy of Judas is burned.
 The priest then lights the candle nearest to him, signifying the triumph of good over evil, and soon a forest of twinkling candles illuminates the scene.
 To bring good luck for the coming year, guests will carry their lighted candle back to the Mistral, stopping to make a sign of the cross over the doorway.

 Preparations for the Mistral Easter feast begin early with a whole sheep and goat being roasted over a spit, as guests help to lay the long tables as family and friends arrive.
 The kitchen is a hive of activity all day with Mama Katerina baking special Easter cakes and dying hard-boiled eggs red for the custom of cracking them with friends.
-The feast continues for several hours and is accompanied by copious amounts of wine and laughter.
-Later in the evening, there will be traditional Greek dancing with live music.
+The feast continues for several hours and is accompanied by copious amounts of wine, laughter and Greek dancing.